About The Notes

 Workshops to help narrow the divide between where you are and where you want to be.

 The Lightning Notes is a short daily post to help us move the world forward.
 It features great ideas and striking stories to remind us that we matter and that improving the world is our matter.

 Looking for a place to start?
-Here are Notes on how to be immortal, the antidote to shame, and staying wild and defiant.
-Or you could try these interviews with Sherman Alexie on creativity and vulnerability, Krista Tippett on how to live a meaningful life, Nicholas Kristof on cultivating confidence, and George Saunders on the real purpose of art.
+Here are Notes on the antidote to shame, how to be immortal, and the way to win anything.
+Or these interviews with Sherman Alexie on creativity, Krista Tippett on living meaningfully, and George Saunders on the purpose of art.

-And just one more thing about these Notes.
+Just one more thing about these Notes.
 They are offered free.
 There are no ads or paywalls.
-You have enough of that in your life.
-If anything here strikes you, I’d be grateful if you’d consider contributing a few dollars a month.
+I don't like those, and I wouldn't invite you to my house to eat cake I wouldn't want to eat.
+If anything in the Notes strikes you, I’d be grateful if you’d consider contributing.
 Every bit helps to keep the lightning striking.

 Thanks for coming by!
 It's just wonderful to have you here.